JCSS-PMC/PMC/part-02/wave-loads.md

 \alpha_{4 x}=3+\sum_{i} 48 \lambda_{i}^{2}\left(c_{i}^{2}+\lambda_{i}^{2}\right) / \sigma_{x}^{4}
 ```

-E.g., by a Hermite transformation, these moments can be used to model the nonGaussian response process (Winterstein, 1991).
+E.g., by a Hermite transformation, these moments can be used to model the nonGaussian response process {cite}`Winterstein1991`.

 The Gaussian model is approached either if the $\lambda_{i}{ }^{\prime} s$ become small relative to the $c_{i}{ }^{\prime} s$, or when the number of significant $\lambda_{i}$ terms grows.

-This second order model has been used also for the slow drift problem (see e.g. Næss 1984, 1985).
+This second order model has been used also for the slow drift problem (see e.g. {cite}`Naess1984`, {cite}`Naess1985`).

 ### Slamming loads